 This guidance and calculator helps BER assessors determine the solar contribution from a group solar space heating system that applies to an individual dwelling linked to that system.

 This guidance and calculator helps BER assessors account for the contribution of active solar thermal systems to both domestic hot water and space heating requirements of a dwelling.

 This guidance and application helps BER assessors to calculate a non-default Thermal Bridging Factor for use in DEAP.

 - DEAP Electricity Factors provides current and historical electricity primary energy and carbon dioxide factors for inclusion in DEAP calculations.

 - Domestic Fuel Cost Comparison provides information on the comparison of energy costs and the comparison of useful energy costs for space heating.

 - National BER Research Tool gives researchers access to statistical data from the BER scheme.

 - Domestic BER Statistics are updated monthly and show the total number of BERs published in Ireland.

 - BER Insurance Form

-We recommend that you consult the DEAP Technical Guidance Document before contacting us.
+We recommend that you consult the DEAP Technical Bulletins before contacting us.